The Genomics Era: the Future of Genetics in Medicine

 The course has been approved for distance-learning continuing professional development (CPD) by the:

 - Royal College of Physicians (RCP): for 10 Category 1 (external) CPD credits.

 - Royal College of Paediatrics and Child Health (RCPCH): from 09 October 2015 to 09 October 2017, for a total of 10 CPD credits.

-- Royal College of General Practitioners (RCGP): for 10 hours of CPD activity.
+- Royal College of General Practitioners (RCGP): The course is estimated to represent 10 hours of learning activity.